You Will Never Be One of Us

 You Will Never Be One of Us is the third studio album by American hardcore punk band Nails, released on June 17, 2016.
 It is the band's first album issued through Nuclear Blast Records.
 It is their longest release to date at 21 minutes, and features their longest song, "They Come Crawling Back", which runs for eight minutes.
 The record was produced by Kurt Ballou of Converge.

 Critical reception

 You Will Never Be One of Us received critical acclaim upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 87, based on 9 reviews, indicating universal acclaim.

 Accolades

 Track listing

-Track listing adapted from store listing.
+All music and lyrics by Nails, except "Friend to All" ("a couple of lyrics" by Necros) and "They Come Crawling Back" (outro music written by Dead Black).